martinvonk/SPEI/paper/paper.md

 # Visualization

 ## Series
-Figure \autoref{fig:spei1} for instance, is not very informative if the user is not familiar with the standardized index methodology and the meaning of the corresponding z-scores.
+Figure \autoref{fig:spei1} is not very informative if the user is not familiar with the standardized index methodology and the meaning of the corresponding z-scores.
 Therefore, to visualize the drought indices in time and increase the information value, the SPEI package has multiple ways to visualize drought indices.
-For instance, with background filling to indicate dry (red) or wet (blue) periods \ref{fig:spei3}.
+For instance, with background filling to indicate dry (red) or wet (blue) periods as seen in Figure \ref{fig:spei3}.
 Additionally, the drought category, as proposed by @mckee_spi_1993, can be added for easier interpretation of the z-scores.

 ![Visualization of the SPEI-3 with background color and categorical indication and of the drought \label{fig:spei3}](figures/spei3.png)

 ## Heatmap
 If multiple time scales are used, the standardized drought indices can be visualized within one graph.
 This can help with the interpretation of whether or not a drought persists over a long time span, and identify multi-year droughts [@mourik_use_2025].
 In the case of hydrological drought, there is a relation to the systems response (and recovery) time.
-The heatmap, as shown in Figure \autoref{fig:spei_heatmap}, indicates such a graph for the SPEI, over 6 time scale intervals, 1, 3, 6, 9, 12, and 24 months.
+The heatmap, as shown in Figure \autoref{fig:spei_heatmap}, indicates such a graph for the SPEI with 6 time scale intervals; 1, 3, 6, 9, 12, and 24 months.

 ![Visualization of the SPEI as a heatmap with different time scales \label{fig:spei_heatmap}](figures/spei_heatmap.png)